-Each adventurer starts at Level 1, each with special abilities as described by their Role card.
+Each player starts at Level 1.
 Look at your starting eight cards.
 If you have any Class cards (p.
 2) you may (if you like) play one by placing it in front of you.
 If you have any usable Items (p.
-3) Vehicles (p.
-3) or Ally cards (p.
+3) or Vehicles (p.
 2), you may play them by placing them in front of you.
 If you have any doubt about whether you should play a card, you could read on, or you could just go ahead and do it.